-One of the reasons I decided to move to England was easier access to Europe’s amazing sights and culture.
+One of the reasons I decided to move to England was to enjoy easier access to Europe’s amazing sights and culture.
 I’ve used Eurostar to head to Paris and Bruges and it couldn’t be easier.

-Traveling from London St. Pancras station to Paris via the Eurostar is the most relaxing way to visit the City of Lights.
+Traveling from London St. Pancras station to Paris via the Eurostar is the most relaxing way to visit the City of Light.

 From London to the Paris Gare du Nord it’s a quick 2 hours 15 minute journey.
 Just time to relax, have a bite to eat and get ready to flirt in French~

-Traveling from London to Paris Eurostar is affordable and relaxing too.
+Traveling from London to Paris on the Eurostar

 To balance budget and convenience I opted to book a train leaving London about noon which arrived in Paris about 3 PM.
 By taking a later train, I avoided rush hour on the Underground and had plenty of time to mooch around the shops at the station.
 Make sure you allow plenty of time to get to St. Pancras station.

 London St. Pancras International was built in 1868 and is now the main station for routes to Europe including Paris, Brussels and the Netherlands.
 If you have time, do go up to the second floor and look around.
 There’s a swanky bar, hotel and artwork such as The Meeting Place; a 30 ft high, 20 ton statue evoking the romance of two lovers meeting at the station!

 Although you can buy snacks and drinks on the train, we decided to grab our own food to go at the M&S (Marks & Spencers) in the station.
 You’ll find a full selection of bars and restaurants on the lower concourse of the station as well.

 Look out for the Eurostar check in point and try to arrive at least an hour ahead of your departure time to go through customs and security.
 You’ll need to show your passport, ticket and any testing or entry requirement documents.
 The Eurostar website has all the details of what you’ll need before boarding.